cenmir/UTM/README.md

 # Universal Testing Machine

-Based on the work done by [Stefan from CNC kitchen](https://www.youtube.com/watch?v=uvn-J8CbtzM) and the students [Stephen Jose Mathew and Vijay Francis](https://hj.diva-portal.org/smash/get/diva2:1472019/FULLTEXT01.pdf).
+Based on the work done by [Stefan from CNC kitchen](https://www.youtube.com/watch?v=uvn-J8CbtzM) and the students [Stephen Jose Mathew and Vijay Francis](https://hj.diva-portal.org/smash/get/diva2:1472019/FULLTEXT01.pdf) this is the continuation of that work.
+The machine is used at the Jönköping University - School of Engineering for teaching various mechanical engineering courses and the design, verification and validation of tensile testing equipment is in focus.

 ## Firmware